Narayan Wagle

-Biography

-He was born on 17 June 1968 (4 Ashadh 2025 BS) in Dharampani village (currently Bandipur Rural Municipality) in Tanahun district of Gandaki Province.

 Literary career

-Palpasa Cafe is Wagle's first book, published in Nepali in 2005, and subsequently translated into English, Korean and French.
-It tells the story of an artist, Drishya, who goes trekking into the Nepali countryside in the midst of the Nepalese Civil War.
-It was a best seller and was acclaimed for bringing the realities of the Nepalese Civil War to the public in a way journalism had failed to.
+Palpasa Cafe was Wagle's first book, published in Nepali in 2005, and subsequently translated into English, Korean and French.
+It tells the story of an artist, Drishya, who goes trekking in the Nepali countryside in the midst of the Nepalese Civil War.
+It was a best seller and acclaimed for bringing the realities of the Nepalese Civil War to the public in a way journalism had failed to.

-Mayur Times is Wagle's second book, published in Nepali in 2010.
+Mayur Times was Wagle's second book, published in Nepali in 2010.
 It also has themes dealing with the Nepali Civil War but is set after the war.
 It is a fictional narration of how journalists are caught in the crossfire, written from the perspective of a small-town newspaper in the Terai region of Nepal.
 Like its predecessor, Mayur Times sold moderately in Nepal but met with mixed reviews.

-Koreana Coffee Guff, his third book was published in 2019.
-It is a creative non-fiction book that recounts his traveling experiences in Korea.
+Koreana Coffee Guff, his third book, was published in 2019.
+It is a non-fiction book that recounts his traveling experiences in Korea.
 It received mixed reviews.